chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

 If you haven't yet, check the [Wolfi PHP package source file](https://github.com/wolfi-dev/os/blob/main/php-8.2.yaml) for a more comprehensive view of the melange YAML structure and how that looks in a more complex build.

 If you'd like to learn more about Wolfi, check the [documentation](https://edu.chainguard.dev/open-source/wolfi/overview/) and [FAQ](https://edu.chainguard.dev/open-source/wolfi/faq/) for more details about the ecosystem surrounding it.
-You can also join our monthly Wolfi community calls to connect with Wolfi users and developers.
-The meetings happen on the first Wednesday of each month, and typically showcase talks and interesting use cases related to Wolfi and container security in general.
-You can add [Wolfi's public](https://calendar.google.com/calendar/u/0/embed?src=c_7ec60f485931f9056040a3e24273400de41a143ec60703b411d77b1f534ec15f@group.calendar.google.com) calendar to your agenda to be notified about upcoming events.